thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

 # `gg_config` interface

 The `gg_config` core-bus interface provides functionality for managing the Greengrass installation's configuration.
+The configuration follows JSON structure.

 Each method in the interface is described below.

 ## read

 The `read` method returns the value associated with `key_path`.
-If the key has subkeys, the value is an map with the key-value pairs under the key, performed recursively.
+If the key has subkeys, the value is an object with the key-value pairs under the key, which are read recursively.

 - [gg-config-read-1] `read` can be invoked with call.
-- [gg-config-read-2] `read` on a parent key returns an object encoding the hierarchy under that key.
+- [gg-config-read-2] `read` on an object key returns an object encoding the hierarchy under that key.

 ### Parameters